sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 *Small vs larger investments*

 Based on our analysis of government projects, the existing approach of committing to large procurements has the same problem -- initial estimates are low and must be revised up.
-This risk will always exist, though the small iterative approach gives a tool by which to stop projects that look to be doing in the wrong direction, or are failing to deliver on business value.
+This risk will always exist, though the small iterative approach gives a tool by which to stop projects that look to be going in the wrong direction, or are failing to deliver on business value.

 *10% vs 10x*